The internet has drastically changed the advertising industry, and it continues to evolve as new technology and

-As of 2017, 69% of U.S. adults used at least one social media platform, according to the Pew Research Center.
-It's a no-brainer to sell ads on social media.
-Fortunately, the major sites (Facebook, Twitter and Instagram) have robust advertising platforms.
-Furthermore, a staggering 80% of users interact with social media on mobile devices, according to WordStream, which calls for optimized advertising for the medium.
+As of 2021, 72% of U.S. adults use at least one social media platform.
+It’s a no-brainer to sell ads on social media.
+Fortunately, the major sites, such as Facebook and Twitter, have robust advertising platforms.
+Furthermore, a staggering 80% of users interact with social media on mobile devices, according to WordStream, which means that companies need to optimize their advertising for that medium.

 The highest-performing ads on social media take advantage of geolocation technology on mobile devices, allowing for hyperlocal ads to target users within a predetermined area.

 Video is also a growing area for advertising that’s catching people’s attention.
 According to Neil Patel, video ads on social media get much more engagement than non-video ads.
 On YouTube, viewers are 1.4 times more likely to watch and share ads on mobile.
-A popular type on social media is video that doesn't require sound and uses subtitles, allowing nondisruptive viewing in public.
+A popular type of video on social media doesn’t require sound and uses subtitles, allowing non-disruptive viewing in public.

-It's not just about advertising on the biggest social media platforms.
+It’s not just about advertising on the biggest social media platforms.
 Companies like Nanigans sell advertising space on various mobile apps and games, allowing advertisers to get in on the action if and when these fledgling apps go viral.

 Native advertising is on the rise, with advertisements being integrated with popular content sites, bringing back the old line of “This program has been brought to you by ….”
 Traditional advertising, depending on your audience, is falling by the wayside, especially with the rise of ad-blocking software.
 Advertisers need new, creative ways to get their messages to viewers and actually get them to listen.

 Many advertising networks now include native advertising packages, offering opportunities for sponsored articles that blend in with the rest of a platform’s content.